-- Adequate accounting records have not been kept by the parent company, or returns adequate for our audit have not been received from branches not visited by us; or. - The parent company financial statements are not in agreement with the accounting records and returns; or - certain disclosures of directors' remuneration specified by law are not made; or - we have not received all the information and explanations we require for our audit.
+- adequate accounting records have not been kept by the parent company, or returns adequate for our audit have not been received from branches not visited by us; or. - · the parent company financial statements are not in agreement with the accounting records and returns; or - · certain disclosures of directors' remuneration specified by law are not made; or - we have not received all the information and explanations we require for our audit.

-Chris Smith

-Senior Statutory Auditor for and on behalf of Grant Thornton UK LLP Statutory Auditor, Chartered Accountants London 13 October 2016
+Christopher Smith Senior Statutory Auditor for and on behalf of Grant Tho for and on behalf of Grant Thornton UK LLP Statutory Auditor, Chartered Accountants London 13 October 2016